Start monitoring your website

 A configuration box appears; use the following table to fill out the input fields.

-Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Resource Group myResourceGroup Name for the new resource group to host App Insights data Location East US Choose a location near you, or near where your app is hosted
+Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Resource Group myResourceGroup Name for the new resource group to host App Insights data.
+You can create a new resource group or use an existing one.
+Location East US Choose a location near you, or near where your app is hosted

 Create an HTML file